How Can I Get Rid of Moles in My Lawn?

 The hassle-free method for eradicating moles is to contact a professional critter control service that will have the expertise to trap the moles.
-Beware that a general pest control company may offer grub control as the first step.
-When this method doesn’t eradicate the moles they’ll offer additional services at additional costs.
+A general pest control company may offer grub control as the first step.
+They may show you some grubs in your lawn and indicate that this is the source of your mole problem.
+However, grubs are a normal part of a soil ecosystem.
+Too many of them can be a problem, but grubs are not inherently a problem.
+When applying grub control doesn’t eradicate the moles they’ll offer additional services at additional costs.
 Find a pro that addresses the problem directly.

 Do It Yourself (DIY) Options

 If you are a DIYer, there are several products available at garden centers.
 If you really don’t want to kill the moles and are not expecting total eradication, then you could try mole deterrents.
-There are sonic spikes and castor oil repellents that act as deterrents.
+Options include sonic spikes and castor oil repellents that act as deterrents.
 You may need to use both deterrents indefinitely and reapply repellents regularly to keep your lawn inhospitable for the moles.